PsuAstro528/Fall2021-website-src/content/lessons/week4/project.md

 ## Grading Rubric
 {{%excerpt%}}
 - Statement of the project goal (0 points, but required so the rest makes sense)
-- Description of the inputs (1 point)
+- Description of the inputs.
+Be sure to specify what parameters (e.g., dataset size, resolution of grid, number of samples, etc.) will be used to explore how performance scales (1 point)
 - Description of the outputs (1 point)
 - Detailed plan for how the code will be tested (1 point)
 - Discussion of the relevant range of problem sizes (1 point)